AnshulGoyal589/freelance/README.md

    ```

 4. **Open the Website**:
-   Open the website in your web browser.
+   Open the website in your web browser( https://intellishop.onrender.com/ ).

 5. **Explore and Shop**:
    Browse products, add them to your cart, and complete purchases.